sebastiansukiennik01/CarGarage/README.md

 - Adding/Deleting/Editing services perfomed in car garage
 - Generating simple Invoice schemes for existing client/clients car/product/service

-Collected data is stored in Azures SQL database, and we used JDBC interface to connect with the database.
+Collected data is stored in Azures SQL database, and we used JDBC interface to connect, extract or insert data into the database.
 In order to limit access for unrecognized users, databases firewall is set to only allow access for certain IPs, therefore the application my not work as exptected on your PC.